I like Wellington. I really like Wellington. I’m not someone who usually vibes with cities but Welly is a dope-ass city.

 The cheapest accommodation in Wellington is going to be backpacker lodges.
 It’s such a traveller-centric city and you’ll find yourself meeting a huge variety of different folk.
 The fun part of the hostels in Wellington is that there is someone for everyone!

-If dorms aren’t your jam though, then Airbnb is your next best bet.
+If dorms aren’t your jam though, then Airbnbs and lodges in Wellington are your next best bet.
 With Airbnb, you’ll be able to find yourself a place that’s anywhere from semi-private to totally private and at a decent price.
 Given the uniqueness of Welly’s landscape, chances are it’ll be a seriously sweet pad too.

 Last option for the truly broke and frugal is the aforementioned urban camping.
 Standard rules apply: don’t stay anywhere for more than one night and pick up your goddamn rubbish!
 If you’re going to be camping dirtbag style you’ll want to invest in a solid tent and a backpacker stove is a rad idea too.